noamraph/nix-pills/pills/08-generic-builders.md

 ## Packaging GNU hello world

 In the previous pill we packaged a simple .c file, which was being compiled with a raw gcc call.
-That\'s not a good example of a project.
+That's not a good example of a project.
-Many use autotools, and since we\'re going to generalize our builder, it would be better to do it with the most used build system.
+Many use autotools, and since we're going to generalize our builder, it would be better to do it with the most used build system.

 [GNU hello world](https://www.gnu.org/software/hello/), despite its